 I have a Macbook Air that I use as a portable device when traveling or working outside my home office.

 Since my work is 99% virtual, a great webcam is a necessity.
 While standard webcams are reasonable (and claim to be “HD” in most cases) my Logitech webcam is AMAZING!
-It renders video well in all sorts of lighting.
+It renders video well in all sorts of lighting and streams and records in 4K!
+That said, most video conferencing apps don’t use the full 4K stream (they downsample to 1080p at most), I still like the fact that I can record super high-quality videos without needing another camera to do so.

-The microphone on the Logitech C930e is also excellent.
-It has a dual-array microphone with built-in echo reduction.
+The microphone on the Logitech BRIO is also excellent.
+It has dual omnidirectional microphones with built-in echo reduction.
 However, I use a different mic; the Blue Yeti.

 Let me tell you why…